+For shopping in Perth and the rest of Australia, Australian Dollars ($AUD) are used.
+Australian notes come in the following denominations: $5, $10, $20, $50, $100 and coins in 5c, 10c, 20c, 50c, $1 and $2.
 Since 1c and 2c coins were discontinued some time ago, totals when paying for goods are rounded up or down to the nearest 5c.
 All goods and services in Australia have a 10% Goods and Services Tax (GST) applied.

-What to Buy: Visitors to Perth and Fremantle will find an interesting array of shopping available.
+Visitors will find an interesting array of shopping in Perth and Fremantle available.
 Perth offers a wide range of stores for travellers selling an assortment of souvenirs from koala bears to unique lacquered clocks made from local wood.
-Local sheepskin products including warm and comfortable “Ugg Boots” are readily available at very affordable prices, as well as an assortment of other products such as sheepskin jackets and slippers, in fact you will be surprised at the range of sheepskin products produced by local companies.
+Local sheepskin products including warm and comfortable “Ugg Boots” are readily available at very affordable prices, as well as an assortment of other products such as sheepskin jackets and slippers, in fact, you will be surprised at the range of sheepskin products produced by local companies.

+Perth shopping can be amazing if you are looking for jewellery.
 Western Australian mining offers unique opportunities to purchase jewellery items made from gold nuggets, Argyle diamonds, Australian opals and Broome pearls.

 You can also use the Tourist Refund Scheme to purchase goods tax free if you wish to use them before your departure, ask at the duty free or tax free store when you buy to make sure you meet the conditions.
 The best places to find a range of goods at Duty Free and Tax Free prices are in the Perth City and Fremantle shopping precincts.

-Perth City and Fremantle are accessible by regular train and bus services, or you can park the car in one the many car parks when you arrive.
+Perth City and Fremantle are accessible by regular train and bus services, or you can park the car in one of the many car parks when you arrive.
 Of course, once you get there, the free Central Area Transit System makes getting around within these shopping precincts a breeze.
-See “Buses and Ferry” and “Perth Trains” sections for more information on bus, ferry, train and Central Area Transit services available in the central Perth and Fremantle districts.
+See “Busses and Ferry” and “Perth Trains” sections for more information on bus, ferry, train and Central Area Transit services available in the central Perth and Fremantle districts.